The 'Burbs: Home media

 Arrow Video released The 'Burbs on Blu-ray in 2014 in the UK with a new 2K scan of the inter-positive.
 The edition included a commentary by screenwriter Dana Olsen, a newly commissioned feature-length documentary titled There Goes the Neighborhood: The Making of 'The 'Burbs'.
 In the United States, the film was first given a Blu-ray release in 2016 by Universal Studios.
 However, this release was criticized for poor quality and being a bare bones release.
 In 2018, Shout!
 Factory re-released the film on Blu-ray with the transfer and majority of the special features from the 2014 Arrow release from the UK.

-Music

-The orchestral soundtrack for the film was composed by Jerry Goldsmith.